jenkins-x/jx-docs/content/en/blog/news/outreachy-blog2-2020.md

 <img src="/images/community/events/outreachy.png"/>
 </figure>

+Neha Gupta is adding support for Kustomize in Jenkins X, to enable Kubernetes native configuration management, while participating in Outreachy from December 2019 to March 2020.

-### Outreachy open-source contribution for applicants — Asking/Finding for help
+### Outreachy open-source contribution for applicants — Asking/Finding help

 This blog might be helpful for beginners who are fear-stricken or I would say hesitant to ASK, to get lost in the new world while trying to understand any open source project, fear of asking questions that may sound stupid later on or are very obvious!
 First of all..